Chobe Chilwero has a luxurious country house feel...

 Power supply: Mains Electricity

-Communications: Telephone, fax and email are all available at Chobe Chilwero, which also has cellphone coverage as well as WiFi in the main area.
-Guests are asked to respect the enjoyment of other guests and only to use cellphones in the privacy of their room.
+Communications: Telephone, fax and email are all available at Chobe Chilwero, which also has cellphone coverage as well as WiFi in the reception area.
+Guests are asked to respect the enjoyment of other guests and only to use cellphones in the privacy of their suites.